jeffbinder/promptarray/README.md

 > 5: Greetings.
 They welcome you to
 > 6: Welcome to

-Note that the text to which the *rather than* operator applies—the word "They" as an opening for the second sentence—must still be considered as an option so that its effects can be discouraged.
+Note that the text to which the *as opposed to* operator applies—the word "They" as an opening for the second sentence—must still be considered as an option so that its effects can be discouraged.
 In order to combine the outputs, the software generates a simple program that indicates the order in which the operations must be performed:

 > 0: 0 |= 1
 > 1: 2 |= 3